cynic-net/ckssh/README.md

 * `ckset -l [-v]`

   List all compartments (configured with `CK_Compartment` directives) and their code (running or not).
-With `-v`, also show the keyfiles configured for each compartment and whether or not they are loaded.
+With `-v`/`--verbose`, also show the keyfiles configured for each compartment and whether or not they are loaded.

 * `ckset -d [COMPARTMENT-NAME]`
   `ckset -D`